EliasKal/rejection_sampling/docs/README.md

 // 4.80 ****************
 ```

 The more samples we take, the more the histogram will resemble the true distribution of the samples.
 In the uniform distribution, the probability density function is just a constant value.
+In the following, we use 1000 samples.

 ```c++
 int n = 1000;